volodymyrhudyma/blog/content/blog/javascript-operators-that-are-not-often-used.md

 **Important note:** Bitwise shifting any number `x` to the left by `y` bits yields `x * 2 ** y`.
 For example, `5 << 2`translates to: `5 * (2 ** 2) = 5 * (4) = 20`.

-## The sign-propagating right shift
+## The Sign-Propagating Right Shift

 **The sign-propagating right shift** (`>>`) operator shifts the first operand the specified number of bits to the right.